bump-sh/docs/src/_help/organizations/organization-access-management.md

 Once an SSO connection is set up, a link pointing to a login page is available in the dashboard, allowing you to easily share it.

-This page can be customized with a logo and specific button labels (contact us in this latter case).
+This page can be customized with a logo and specific button labels and descriptions (contact us in this latter case).

 The login page will systematically appear when attempting to access via the direct URL of a documentation or a hub behind this SSO, if one is not already authenticated.